Sonal-Gond/AI-Gmail-Triage-Automation-System/docs/03-subzap-approval-setup.md

 ### Slack API Request node
 1. Go to the **Configure** tab → **Body** section
-2. Replace the placeholder webhook URL with the webhook URL generated in **Template 4** (create Template 4 first, then come back and paste it here)
+2. Replace the webhook URL with your webhook URL generated in **Template 4** (create Template 4 first, then come back and paste it here)

 ## Publish